 Salads can get boring rather quickly, so what else can you cook that’s easy and delicious?

-Here are 4 ideas to get you started:
+Our Vegan Keto Cauliflower recipe is perfect but first, here are 4 other ideas to get you started:

 - Make Keto Smoothies

 Smoothies are a really easy way to add vegetables into your Keto diet.
 In particularly, green leafy vegetables like spinach and kale are fantastic to use to make Keto green smoothies.

 As Lee suggests, berries, coconut milk, and protein powders are also excellent ingredients to add into your smoothie.
 If you’re new to green Keto smoothies and want a few recipes to try before experimenting on your own, then check out our post here.
 You’ll find a lot of ideas.

 Stir-fries are so easy to make.
 Add avocado or coconut oil to a pan on high heat and throw in your favorite vegetables.
 For seasoning, add in gluten-free tamari soy sauce.
 And if you like a bit of heat in your dishes, add in some hot sauce as well.